 I won’t sugarcoat it–the quality of your images can make or break your website.
 Blurry, poorly lit, or otherwise unprofessional images make a terrible first impression; they undermine the expertise and authority of your brand.

 Fortunately, poor images are an easy fix.
 One option is to source professional stock images.
 Sites like Unsplash, Pexels, and Pixabay offer tons of beautiful photos for free.
-Another option, which I highly recommend, is to engage a photographer to take on-brand photos of you, your team, your office, and/or your work.
+Another option, which I highly recommend, is to engage a brand photographer to take photos of you, your team, your office, and/or your work.
 At the very minimum, invest in a professional headshot for your About page.
 Using too many stock photos is dangerous because it makes your website look a bit cliche.